andydunstall/piko/docs/server/server.md

 # Server

-The Piko server is responsible for forwarding requests from downstream clients to upstream listeners.
+The Piko server is responsible for forwarding traffic from downstream clients to upstream listeners.
 See [How Piko Works](../how-piko-works.md) for details.

 The server is designed to be hosted as a cluster of nodes behind a HTTP load